There’s never been a better time to master the art of telecommuting and that includes taking care of your health while working from home (WFH).

 Now that you have a new routine with blocks of time for exercise, healthy meals and quality sleep, incorporate some healthy habits throughout the day.

-Releasing the tension every hour can help your body to relax.
-To release tension and stiffness, streeeetch.
-Try to take a break every 30 minutes.
-Stand and stretch for 3 minutes.
-You can also use these simple muscle relaxation techniques or these pilates exercises to release tension.
-If you’re in video calls all day, there are subtle stretches that are perfect for relieving stress like tilting your head from side-to-side to stretch your neck, and shoulder shrugs.
+Try to take a break every 30 minutes to 1 hour.
+Stand and stretch for 1 to 3 minutes.
+You can also use these exercises to release tension.
+If you’re in video calls all day, there are subtle exercises and stretches that are perfect like tilting your head from side-to-side to stretch your neck, shoulder shrugs, or even calf raises.

 Better still, design your workspace to encourage micro-movements.
 For example, place files that you’ll need at the opposite end of your workspace so you’ll need to stretch or take a few steps to get hold of them.
 Deliberately put some distance between yourself and the printer.
 Be creative!
 Come up with as many little ways to get yourself releasing work tension throughout the day.
 You’ll also end up with a better night’s sleep!